thomassuedbroecker/ce-cns-problem/documentation/README.md

 ### Architecture

 The example application simply shows articles protected with an `Identity and Access Manegement`.
-In the following you see the frontend with the artiecls and the valid user `alice` is logged on.
+In the following picture you see the frontend with the articles and the valid user `alice` is logged on.

 ![](images/cns-ce-example-application-00.png)